 Despite high rates of insurance, transgender people more likely than cisgender people to avoid health care due to cost

 Two studies from the Williams Institute at UCLA School of Law provide new insight into transgender health.
 The first study showed that despite the high level of insurance coverage, transgender people were more likely than cisgender people to have avoided care due to cost.
 An estimated 90% of transgender people report having health insurance coverage, but one-third (33%) said they avoided health care due to cost in the past year, compared to 15% of cisgender people.
-In addition, only 64% of transgender people accessed specialized transgender-related health care, but many more (82%) said that they would like to access such care.
+In addition, 64% of transgender participants had not accessed specialized transgender-related health care, and many more (82%) said that they would like to access such care.

 The second study underscores the need for quality health care for transgender people.
 Results show that transgender people had greater odds of discrimination, psychological distress, and adverse childhood experiences—stressors that were associated with increased odds of a cardiovascular condition.
 A greater proportion of transgender than cisgender people were current smokers, which increases the risk of cardiovascular disease.
 Transgender women also have more than three times greater risk of venous thromboembolism, compared to cisgender women.